spyren/Mecrisp-Cube/README.md

 ### Use the Terminal (USB CDC)

-Connect the Flipper Zero USB to the PC.
+Connect the WB55 Nucleo USB to the PC.
 Start the terminal emulator application on the PC.
 Check for the serial communication port (e.g. for Linux `/dev/ttyACM0`).
 I set the putty terminal configuration to